HOW TO SELECT AN ASSET PROTECTION ATTORNEY

 14 QUESTIONS TO ASK YOUR PROSPECTIVE LAWYER

-Selecting an asset protection attorney can be a daunting task, especially when so many inexperienced attorneys advertise asset protection services.
-So how can you weed out the bad from the good B the unqualified from the qualified?
-We have developed this list of fourteen questions that should be asked of every asset protection attorney before they are retained.
+Selecting an asset protection attorney can be a daunting task, especially when so many inexperienced attorneys (and others) advertise asset protection services.
+So how can you weed out the bad from the good – the unqualified from the qualified?
+We have developed this list of fourteen questions that should be asked of an asset protection attorney before they are retained.

 (1) HOW LONG HAVE YOU BEEN IMPLEMENTING ASSET PROTECTION PLANS?

 Too often an attorney will advertise the number of years he has been admitted to practice law.
 This can be deceiving, as the attorney may have recently switched his area of practice.
 Instead, ask how long the attorney has been practicing in the area of asset protection.
 See if he can point you to his articles or publications that show his years of experience in this specific area.

 (2) WILL YOUR FIRM PROVIDE FEDERAL TAX COMPLIANCE GUIDANCE?

 Offshore asset protection planning requires a broad knowledge of federal tax law.
 Look for a firm with extensive experience in tax.
 Ask if they will guide your CPA in preparing the necessary tax returns.

 (3) HOW MANY ASSET PROTECTION STRUCTURES HAVE YOU IMPLEMENTED?

 The answer you are looking for is “thousands”.
 Think of asset protection like complex surgery.
 If you needed open heart surgery, you would want the surgeon that has successfully performed the procedure thousands of times.